Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: Conclusion.

 \section{Conclusion.}

 The theory based on the conservative transformation group may provide a theoretical basis for a unified field theory and may also provide a theoretical basis for dark matter and the correct modification of general relativity.
+It remains to be shown whether the geometry associated with conservative transformations is the correct quantum geometry.
 The Lagrangian for the field with sources may be used in a variety of applications, including quantization.
 The internal solution and its corresponding stellar model needs additional work to produce more realistic models.
 The external solutions, being non-compact, show promise for explaining dark matter.
 Excellent agreement is found with Kepler's Law and redshift.
 The theory also gives a realistic explanation for the Pioneer anomaly and the high temperature of the corona.
 While there are differences in the precession of perihelia, light deflection and time delay predictions, these may be explained by the fact that the stress-energy tensor is non-zero, yielding densities and pressures that affect the motion of planets and photons.